 Unlike local and state elections where citizens directly elect officials, voters in the United States indirectly elect the President and Vice President by casting ballots for members of the Electoral College.
 Members of the Electoral College (as determined by Article Two of the Constitution) directly elect the President and Vice President on Election Day.
-While these members, called electors, are free to vote for the candidate of their choosing, typically they are designated to vote for one particular candidate.
+These members are called electors and are typically designated to vote for one particular candidate.

 The presidential nomination process is a combination of presidential primaries and caucuses in each state and political party nomination conventions.

-When U.S. citizens vote for president and vice President every election cycle, ballots show the names of the presidential and vice presidential candidates, although they are actually electing a slate of "electors" that represent them in each state.
+When voters cast ballots for president and vice president, ballots show the names of the presidential and vice presidential candidates but voters are actually voting to elect a slate of "electors" that represent their state.
 The electors from every state combine to form the Electoral College.